-Tags: iPhone, john mckinley, Microsoft, android, MIT, mobile, Johnny Chung Lee, pen computing, smart clothing, TED, TED conference, OLED, augmented reality, Microsoft Surface, G1
+Tags: android, augmented reality, G1, iPhone, john mckinley, Johnny Chung Lee, Microsoft, Microsoft Surface, MIT, mobile, OLED, pen computing, smart clothing, TED, TED conference

 At times, over the last two decades, we fall into a trap to believe that the major tech mountains have all been climbed, and that new thinking will be more of the incremental, not disruptive variety.